 Yes, batting cages are available to all house league teams in Kitchener and in Waterloo.
 Teams can book batting cages in the Coaches Corner Resource section of the website.

 Coaches are required to complete the Injury Form (found here) and email to convenor within 24 hours of incident, for insurance purposes.

 KWHLB is entirely run by volunteers with skills in various areas.
 We are currently seeking volunteer support for the following:

 - Division Convenors who can support coaches within a division.

-- Communications Support- someone who can help maintain the website content and manage a Twitter account.
+- Communications Support- someone who can help maintain the website content.

 If you have other skills or interests and would like to volunteer with KWHLB, please contact us.